-The uplink sounding channel can support up to 8 antenna ports.
-The pilot pattern is shown in Attachment 3.
-The generation of uplink sounding pilot is same as DRS, as shown in 5.1.7.5.3.4.
-It should be noted that the DPIF is fixed to be 4 in full-bandwidth scheme and 1 in OFDMA scheme.
-The number of spatial streams should be equal to the number of antenna ports.

-5.1.7.7 Uplink scheduling request channel
+1.7.7 Uplink scheduling request channel

-5.1.7.7.1 General
+1.7.7.1 General

 The position of the uplink scheduling request channel (UL SRCH) in the uplink frame is in Figure 66.
 Each STA can randomly select a subband to transmit it’s SRCH.
-The request signal for each subband is generated in accordance with the method shown in Figure 82.
+The request signal for each subband is generated in accordance with the method shown in Figure 89.